-This guoted external name can be up to 8 characters (16 hexadecimal characters).
-No translation is performed.
-If less than 8 characters are coded, the name is padded on the right with blanks of the platform type where the page definition was generated (ASCII on AIX and NT or EBCDIC otherwise).
+This quoted external name can be up to 8 characters (16 hexadecimal characters).
+No translation is done.
+If fewer than 8 characters are coded, the name is padded on the right with blanks of the operating system type where the page definition was generated (ASCII on AIX and Windows; otherwise, EBCDIC).
 You can avoid the padding by coding all 16 hexadecimal digits.